io-fault/python/time/documentation/usage.rst

 the passing of time according to the "clockwork" of the underlying operating system.
 This includes monotonic passing of time, and "demotic", colloquial.

-The :py:mod:`rhythm.libclock` module provides the implementation of the :py:class:`rhythm.abstract.Clock` interface using the :py:mod:`rhythm.system` module.
-The :py:mod:`rhythm.system` module uses whatever facilities it was able to find at compile time in order to provide maximum precision.
+The :py:mod:`.rhythm.libclock` module provides the implementation of the :py:class:`.rhythm.abstract.Clock` interface using the :py:mod:`.rhythm.system` module.
+The :py:mod:`.rhythm.system` module uses whatever facilities it was able to find at compile time in order to provide maximum precision.

 Demotic and Monotonic Time